arenaxr/arena-py/docs/events.md

 See https://arena.conix.io/content/messaging/examples.html.

-## Event Parameters and Data
+## Event handlers
 To handle events in ARENA-py, you must set a function to the `evt_handler` parameter.
 When you attach an `evt_handler` to an Object, you will receive `Event` objects in your handler.
-Below are how you access attributes of the Event object.
+Below is how you access attributes of the Event object.

 ```python
 def click_handler(evt): # evt = Event(...)